jwplayer/applicaster-docs/concepts/content-management.md

 The app config can control which playlist is linked to a feed.
 E.g. the playlist App Config position 1 is linked to feed A. Feed A  is linked to the top rail in a layout.

 ## Device-type specific content
 In Zapp, every platform links to a layout.
 E.g. Roku & Apple TV use the TV Layout and iOS uses the Mobile Layout.
+Each layout is linked to different feeds/playlists.

 ## Geo-specific content
 Geo-specific rails will be automatically hidden based on the content: